beginning of content

 Increase how much you walk around over the first few days.

-You should be able to return to work after 2 to 4 weeks, depending on how much surgery you need and your type of work.
+You should be able to return to work and normal activities after 2 weeks to 4 weeks, depending on your recovery and the type of work you do.
+Your doctor may tell you not to do any manual work for a while.
 Do not lift anything heavy for at least 6 weeks.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.